beaulebens/keyring-social-importers/readme.txt

 * Posts are marked with the 'image' Post Format
 * The name of the filter used is stored as instagram_filter, the URL to the photo page is stored as instagram_url

+= Instapaper =
+* Requires a [paid account](http://www.instapaper.com/subscription) (to access their API)
+* Imports your *Archived* links and creates a post for each of them (with post format of Link)
+* Uses the title from the document in Instapaper, if there is a description associated then it uses that as well

+= TripIt =
+* Trips are imported, with flights mapped and posted as Status-format posts
+* Geo data is stored using something resembling the [WordPress Geodata guidelines](http://codex.wordpress.org/Geodata)
+* Posts are tagged using airport codes and city names

 = Twitter =
 * Every [tweet](http://twitter.com/) will be downloaded as an individual Post
 * Posts are marked with the 'aside' Post Format